Bachelor of Early Learning Program Development (Honours)

 Students who have been unsuccessful in their Professional Engagement Courses have failed two or more academic courses, and/or have required considerable testing/assignment variances may be recommended for Academic Probation.
 Academic probation allows students to be promoted to the next level with a special timetable or with academic conditions.
 Special timetables and academic conditions are designed as part of written learning contract that the student and program coordinator create together.
 The goal of these measures is to allow students to continue in the program accompanied by a supportive plan for success.

-Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the BELPD Program Standards and Procedures Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct or have failed 60% or more of their academic courses and professional engagement experiences may be discontinued from the Program.
+Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the BELPD Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct or have failed 60% or more of their academic courses and professional engagement experiences may be discontinued from the Program.

 Students not planning to return to the BELPD program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the registrar's office, or on the college website.